-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
+system or appliances.
+Visual inspection does not assess an services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the Electricity surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electricity meter is located externally.
-The switchgear is located within a hallway cabinet.
+The meter and consumer unit are located in the -- ------------- ---

-Gas Accessible parts of the system were visually inspected without removing fittings.
+GasAccessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is located externally.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.Mains supply.
+The gas meter is located externally in the front elevation. t -- ---

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 The plumbing installation is formed in a combination of metal and plastic pipework.
-White sanitary ware is provided with a mixer shower over the bath.
+White sanitary ware has been installed and there are thermostatic mixer showers above the bath and in the en-suite shower enclosure.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Gas boiler with radiators.
-The wall mounted boiler heats a series of radiators and provides an instantaneous hot water supply.
+The wall mounted conventional boiler is located in the kitchen and heats a series of radiators.
+The boiler also provides the hot water supply via a foam lagged cylinder located in the cupboard off the upper floor landing.